OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

         }
     }
     ```

 2. Add an **onclick** event to the table row element in **Views\UserSearch\Index.cshtml** to navigate to a different page when the table row is clicked.
     ```xml
     <tr onclick="location.href = '@(Url.Action("ShowProfile", "UserSearch", new { userId = user.Id }))'">
     ```
-3. Add the following directive in **UserSearchController.cs** to use the model we just created
+3. Add the following directive in **UserSearchController.cs** to use the model we just created:
     ```csharp
     using PeoplePicker.Models;
     ```